KrishM123/maapa/README.md

 <h2>Motivation</h2>
 I hated doing homework during online school.
 Scrolling through 500-page pdf textbooks to find answers deeply irritated me.
 Simply using Ctrl+F was not effective or accurate.
 I wanted to make a smarter and faster way to find answers from my textbooks.
 <h2>Description</h2>
-You can upload pdfs of all your textbooks under
+You can upload pdfs of all your textbooks under the Upload meny